diegolucasilva/entitiy-stream/README.md

 This implementions is responsable to intercept entities objects after saved in a redis hash.
 This objects are serialized in json format.
 After this, it´s write in a redis stream:
 - **AspectRedisOnSave**: Intercept saved objects(spring-data-redis) in a redis hash.
 - **EntityJsonRdbSerializer**: Serializer the intercepted entity object in json format.
-    - **EntityJsonRdbSerializer**: Replace the propertie name using some strategy.
+    - **ObjectMapperBuilder**: It's a custom builder that using some classes above, to transform the objecto to json.
-    - **EntityJsonRdbSerializer**: Replaces nested objects with their respective id.
+    - **CustomBeanSerializerModifier**: Replaces nested objects with their respective id.
-    - **EntityJsonRdbSerializer**: More specific components
+    - **PropertyNameStrategyMapper**: Replace the properties name with the annotation @collumn anotations in the entities.
+    - **SerializerForeignKey**: Replace the nested entities from some bean, with your respective primary key(@Id).

 - **RedisStreamWriter**: Write the serialized object in a redis stream.